stephaneVercouillieBMID/slate/source/index.html.md

 <a name="Data"></a>
 ## 3.8 Requesting ID claims/user attibutes

 OpenID Connect Core specifications also allow your application to obtain basic profile information about them in a interoperable way.
-This information can be returned in the `id_token` and/or in the response from the itsme® UserInfo endpoint (depending on the type of request).

-Following the OpenID Connect Core specifications, there are multiple ways to request ID claims/user attributes for a specific User:
+Following the OpenID Connect Core specifications, there are 2 ways to request ID claims/user attributes for a specific User:
 <ul>
   <il>using the `scope` parameter in the Authentication request</il>
   <il>using the `claims` parameter in the Authentication request</il>
-  <il>presenting the Access token to the itsme® UserInfo endpoint</il>
 </ul>

 ###  Using `scope` parameter to request claims